 Many teachers feel guilty using their sick days.
 Don’t!
 These days are there for you- whether you are sick or just need a mental health day.
 Sub plans can make taking a day off a pain, so be sure to check out my free sub plans & more in my free resource library to make this easier for you!
 You’ll get access to several sub plan lessons, editable substitute info forms, thank you cards, and more to make the process of taking your time off a lot easier.
+I have also shared a lot of tips for creating sub plans ahead of time in my comprehensive guide for emergency sub plans right here.
 For even more extensive resources, you can also check out full sets of Ready To Go Sub Plans and substitute binders in the Wife Teacher Mommy shop.
 They are also available in my Teachers pay Teachers store.

 Take time for just you.